gradescope/autograder_samples/docs/updates.md

 Here are some updates we've made to our autograder platform.
 If you have any questions or issues with any of these changes, please email [help@gradescope.com](mailto:help@gradescope.com).

+## Aug 16th, 2022

+We have added the ability to specify whether a test case should be considered to have passed or failed, overriding the default styling.
+See [our documentation on the results.json format](specs#test-case-status) to learn more.

 ## Aug 3rd, 2022

 We have updated the default autograder base image to Ubuntu 22.04, the current LTS release of Ubuntu.
 This will make newer versions of packages available to install.